bryanchun/skygear-social-login-google/tutorial_res/tutorial.md

         }
         ```

-        - `constructor(props) {}` and `super(props)` are necessary function name and setups, we can take them for granted
+        - `constructor(props) {}` contains code that got executed at the beginning of making the `App`, so we do all initialisations inside. `super(props)` is a necessary setup step (to inherit parent's `props`), we may take them for granted.

-        - `this.statuses` unsurprisingly stores the 3 and only 3 possible status for a user login, as described in the beginning of this part.
-It is assigned an array of strings that can be easily accessed by indexes.
+        - `this.statuses` unsurprisingly stores the **3 and only 3** possible status for a user login according to our design, as described in the beginning of this part.
+It is assigned an array of strings that can easily be accessed by indexes.
-          - Again this is for simplicity's sake, we definitely have better practice
+          - Again this is just for simplicity's sake, we definitely have better practice.

         - `this.default_states` stores the default values for the 3 `states`.
-Since we will allow users to switch between logged in and logged out easily, restoring to default states can be quite routine.
-Here we modularise it as an object property, so that it gets copied to the actual `this.state`, keeping those 3 member states and their values.
+Since we will allow users to switch between logged in and logged out statuses easily, restoring to default states can be quite routine.
+Here we modularise it as an object property to `App`, so that it gets copied to the actual `this.state`, keeping those 3 member states and their values.
 When we change `this.state` later, `this.default_states` remains unaffected.

         - `this.state` wraps all user-defined `states` into one object, hence we access them by `this.state.status` for example.
-Initialised with these 3 `states` each with a default value by `this.default_states`, we can dynamically modify these 3 `states`, so that their changes will be automatically reflected as the webpage renders again (which is quite a frequent task)
+Initialised with these 3 `states` each with a default value from `this.default_states`, we can dynamically modify these 3 `states`, so that their changes will be automatically reflected as the webpage renders again (which is quite a frequent task).
-          - `this.state.status` directly uses `this.statuses[0]` defined just now, while both `this.state.user` and `this.state.profile` initialised to an empty string to represent no information present
+          - `this.state.status` directly uses `this.statuses[0]` defined just now, while both `this.state.user` and `this.state.profile` are initialised to an empty string to represent that no information is present.

-          - `this.setState` takes an object and uses its key-value to update the old `this.state`, so with the existing `states` we can pass an anonymous object to assign a new value to that state
+          - `this.setState` takes an object and uses its key-value to update the old `this.state`, so with the existing `states` (keys) we can pass an anonymous object to assign a new value to that state.

-        - We import `skygear` again, now it is configured after going through`index.js`, ready for API calls
+        - We import `skygear` again, now it is configured after going through `index.js`, ready for API calls.

     5. Bravo!
 We are only left with the `<button>`s for login and logout to actually work as expected.
 These are achieved again by user-defined functions `this.onLogin` and `this.onLogout` taken as `onClick` listeners.
         ``` js